Himchenhim/demo-repo/README.md

-!Here is information about my first commit.
+Here is information about my first commit.

-Hello, World!
+Hello, World.